square/wire/README.md

     Writing generated code to out/com/yourcompany/protos/stuff/Stuff.java
     ...

-The compiler will (recursively) import any needed .proto files from the protos-repo/ directory, but will only generate output for the .proto files listed on the command line or in the file specified by the --files flag.
+The compiler will (recursively) import any needed `.proto` files from the `protos-repo/` directory, but will only generate output for the `.proto` files listed on the command line or in the file specified by the `--files` flag.

 Using Wire in your application
 ------------------------------

-The 'wire-runtime' package contains runtime support libraries that must be included in applications that use Wire-generated code.
+The `wire-runtime` package contains runtime support libraries that must be included in applications that use Wire-generated code.

-The code in `com.google.protobuf.nano` is taken from the Android Open Source repo, with modifications.

-For Maven projects, simply add wire-runtime as a dependency:
+For Maven projects, simply add `wire-runtime` as a dependency:

 ```xml
 <dependency>